espressif/esp-idf-sbom/README.md

 supplier: 'Organization: Espressif Systems (Shanghai) CO LTD'
 ```

-Information from the `sbom.yml` file are mapped to the following SPDX tags.
+Information from the `sbom.yml` manifest file are mapped to the following SPDX tags.

 | manifest     | SPDX                         |
 |--------------|------------------------------|